menghanj8072/apcsa-freedom-project/tool/learning-log.md

 - My next step is to either find a new tutorial to follow or continue building on the game with some recommended ideas from the tutorial creator.

+1/29/2024
+* New tutorial I'm currently following is https://www.youtube.com/watch?v=IFayQioG71A.
+* Learned different types of variables, accessor, how to write function, conditional, array, arraylist, loop and class in C#.
+*I finished this tutorial.
+It was very quick one.
+I found out that C# is very similar to Java.

+-My next step is to search new tutorial to practice writing C#.

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc